amygeorge/in-character/README.md

 # in-character
 ##  Motivation:
 #### Sometimes you want to read fan fiction about your favourite character(s) but you don't want to write it yourself.
 You want a specific set-up and you want the story to be canon accurate.
+What NovelAI can generate would be a gold-standard.
 ## Goal:
 #### Generate a short story (500 words) based on user input (character name and tags from AO3)